osmus/OpenTrailMap/README.md

 ### Development setup
 1. [Clone the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
 2. Open your terminal and `cd` into the repo's directory
-3. Run `node serve.js` to start the development server
+3. Run `npm install` and `npm run build` (first-time setup only)
-4. Visit [http://localhost:4001](http://localhost:4001) in your browser
+4. Run `node serve.js` to start the development server
-5. That's it!
+5. Visit [http://localhost:4001](http://localhost:4001) in your browser

-OpenTrailMap currently has no package dependencies.
+6. That's it!

 ## License